notelijah05/txAdminRecipe-sandbox/README.md

 If you encounter any issues with the recipe or want to contribute improvements, feel free to open an issue or PR on the [Mythic txAdmin Recipe GitHub](https://github.com/Rhodiniium/txAdminRecipe).

-For questions specific to the Mythic Framework, check out their [GitHub repo](https://github.com/Mythic-Framework/mythic-framework) or Discord community.

 ---

 Happy deploying! 🚀